 In 2019, the Georgia Section of the American Society of Civil Engineers rated the state's infrastructure C+ — and our transit a D+.
 Expanding transit is the key to mobility for residents: both physical and economic.
 I support expanding transit and funding infrastructure investments to increase accessibility, sharpen our competitive edge, and provide more environmentally-friendly transportation options for residents.

+Our children deserve fully-funded public schools — where teachers are paid fairly and all children have access to the resources they need to succeed.
 Although Georgia's pre-K program is lottery-funded, it shouldn't be a lottery to determine who can enroll.
 Every child in Georgia should be guaranteed the option for placement in the state's preschool and early education program.
-I believe in local control of school systems and fully funding our public education programs — including paying our teachers fairly.
-But access to education shouldn't stop at high school graduation: Georgia's students deserve options for post-secondary education, including access to debt-free higher education, technical colleges, or skilled apprenticeship programs to prepare them to enter the workforce.
+But access to education shouldn't stop at high school graduation: Georgia's students need options for post-secondary education, including access to debt-free higher education, technical colleges, or skilled apprenticeship programs to prepare them to enter the workforce.

-As an employer, I know first-hand the need for both educated, highly-skilled workers as well as a shovel-ready, trained labor force.
+While Georgia reels from the impact of COVID-19, thousands of Georgians are left trying to make ends meet as the Department of Labor addresses a backlog of thousands of unprocessed claims — all while our current lawmakers celebrate the state's "low unemployment rate."
+We need lawmakers who are willing to fight for Georgia's workers.
+As an employer myself, I know the need for both educated, highly-skilled workers as well as a shovel-ready, trained labor force.
 I will work to ensure Georgia's businesses have access to the employees they need and Georgia's residents have access to the jobs they want — and are paid a fair living wage for their hard work.

 Every Georgian deserves access to high-quality, affordable healthcare, which is why I support: